About Contribute Source

 Any univariate polynomial of degree $p$ can be represented by a QTT of rank at most $(1+p)$.[15]

 The discrete Fourier transform can be represented as an MPO tensor network with low rank (small bond dimension).
-In the QTT formalism, the discrete Fourier transform is equivalent to the “quantum Fourier transform” algorithm known from quantum computing, but compressed into a tensor network.[12][17]
+In the QTT formalism, the discrete Fourier transform is equivalent to the “quantum Fourier transform” algorithm known from quantum computing, but compressed into a tensor network.[12][18][19]
+An explicit representation for the MPO Fourier transform operator has been found in terms of Chebyshev cardinal functions.[19]

 References and Review Articles